codeclimate/test-reporter/README.md

 For installation instructions, check out our docs on [Configuring Test Coverage](https://docs.codeclimate.com/docs/configuring-test-coverage) and [Test Coverage Troubleshooting Tips](https://docs.codeclimate.com/docs/test-coverage-troubleshooting-tips).

-Some installations may require the use of [subcommands](https://docs.codeclimate.com/docs/configuring-test-coverage#section-list-of-subcommands):
+Some installations may require the use of [subcommands](https://docs.codeclimate.com/docs/configuring-test-coverage#section-list-of-subcommands).
+The subcommands accept the following flags:

-- `$EXIT_CODE` should be the exit code of your test suite process.
-Some CI system expose this as an environment variable; for others, you may need to manually capture `$?` to provide it to `after-build` later.
-Providing this will prevent sending test coverage results for failed tests.

 Flags for `format-coverage`: